-The conversion options embedded within the unsecured debentures and promissory notes are recorded as derivative liabilities at fair value.
+The convertible debentures and convertible promissory notes contain embedded derivatives.
+The Company has chosen to account for the entire instruments at fair value thought profit or loss rather than to separately account for the liability and derivative components.
 This requires determination of the most appropriate valuation model and determination of the most appropriate inputs to the valuation model including the probability of conversion, and discount rate to be used.
-Changes in these estimates and assumptions while selecting valuation model and discount rate may result in a material change to the expense recorded for unrealized loss on derivative liability.
+Changes in these estimates and assumptions rate may result in a material change to the unrealized change in the liability.